citrix/terraform-provider-citrix/docs/resources/daas_zone.md

 ### Required

 - `name` (String) Name of the zone.
+For Cloud DDC, ensure this matches the name of the existing zone that needs to be used.

 ### Optional

 - `description` (String) Description of the zone.
+For Cloud DDC, ensure this matches the description of the existing zone that needs to be used.
 - `metadata` (Attributes List) Metadata of the zone.
 Cannot be modified in DaaS cloud. (see [below for nested schema](#nestedatt--metadata))

 ### Read-Only